smilinggirl946-cmyk/FarihaZahinCollection/README.md

-# 🎮 FarihaZahinGames
+# 🎮 FarihaZahinCollection

-### Games and Interactive Projects by Fariha Zahin
+### Games, Apps & Interactive Projects by Fariha Zahin

-Welcome to **FarihaZahinGames** — a collection of games, experiments, and interactive projects developed by **Fariha Zahin**.
+Welcome to **FarihaZahinCollection** — a collection of games, apps, experiments, and interactive projects developed by **Fariha Zahin**.

-This repository contains projects created for learning, development, experimentation, and creative exploration.
+This repository contains projects created for learning, development, experimentation, creativity, and software development.

 ---